 Chapter: A name for clubs in other organizations.
 We have "clubs".
-There are approximately 59 clubs in the Sierra Nevada Region and more than 1400 clubs in Soroptimist of the Americas Federation.
+There are approximately 50 clubs in the Sierra Nevada Region and as of today, we have about 30,000 members and supporters in countries across North America, Latin America and the Pacific Rim.

-Charter: The document declaring a club is an official club of Soroptimist International.
+The document declaring a club is an official club of Soroptimist International.
 It is issued by the Federation.
 The formation of a new club requires a minimum of 18 members and is sponsored by another club in good standing.

 Federation (SIA) conventions are held every 2 years while International conventions are held every 4 years.